tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 The following items are required to get started:
 * M1 Mac with working m1n1 setup (M1 Pro/Max are not supported by U-Boot yet) and a blank partition, separate from the macOS stub partition, which is at least 5GB (10GB for full GUI)
+* macOS stub partition with macOS 12.0.1 or later installed; 12.0.1 is preferred.
+11.x may work but is not supported.
 * For Mac mini users: tested and working HDMI monitor.
 Many do not work properly; if it shows the Asahi Linux logo and console when m1n1 is running, it's fine.
-Note that HDMI is at this time broken completely if the stub partition has macOS 12.0.1 or newer.
 * Ethernet cable (WiFi drivers are not incorporated yet)
 * USB flash drive which is at least 512MB and can be fully erased
 * For laptop users: USB to Ethernet adapter, USB A to C adapter, and hub